-The Wild Salmon Center is establishing The Stronghold Fund: a new resource to support partner-based conservation initiatives throughout the Pacific.
+The Stronghold Fund is Wild Salmon Center’s impact fund: a first-of-its-kind resource to support high-impact initiatives throughout the North Pacific.
 The Fund will preserve our most extraordinary wild salmon, steelhead, and trout rivers – places that are globally important ecological, cultural, and economic centers as well as treasured fishing destinations.

-The Fund will support partnerships and organizations working cooperatively and in coalitions – because success in conservation is nearly always the result of more than one group’s effort.
+The Fund will support organizations working cooperatively and in coalitions – because success in conservation is nearly always the result of a strong partnership.

-The Fund is more war chest than endowment.
-It’s a “win-now” resource that will deliver funds to strategic, targeted initiatives within stronghold watersheds.
+The Fund is not an endowment.
+It’s a spend-down, “win-now” resource that will swiftly deliver funds to strategic, targeted initiatives within stronghold watersheds.

-The Fund will prioritize science-based conservation activities that are preemptive and durable in nature, and will aim to deploy funding before long-term damage and decline occurs.
+The Fund prioritizes science-based activities that are preemptive and durable in nature, and it aims to deploy funding before long-term damage occurs.

 The term “stronghold” refers to a watershed, multiple watersheds, or other defined area where wild fish populations are strong and where aquatic and terrestrial habitats are highly functioning and free of hydroelectric dams, hard-rock mines, and other damaging development.
-Strongholds also represent watersheds that have high wild fish productivity and genetic diversity, critically important to sustaining wild Pacific salmon and trout species.
+Strongholds also represent watersheds that have high wild fish productivity and genetic diversity, critically important to sustaining wild Pacific salmon.

 The Stronghold Approach

 Wild Salmon Center pioneered the “stronghold approach” to protect wild fish ecosystems before they slide into decline.
-Our work over the last 25 years has shown that it’s easier and less expensive to conserve a river while it’s still healthy, than to fix a river once it’s broken.
+Our work over the last 30 years has shown that it’s easier and less expensive to conserve a river while it’s still healthy, than to fix it once it’s broken.

 PC: Jason Ching

-Many fisheries and watershed groups have overlapping missions and compete for funds and visibility, year in and year out.
-But the conservation community is most successful when we work together, and when we bring our complementary strengths to a unified initiative.
-These alliances need to be encouraged and supported, especially during critical campaigns or when a once-in-a-generation opportunity needs backing.
+Historically, fisheries and watershed organizations with overlapping missions and goals compete for funds, year-in and year-out.
+But our belief is that we’re most successful when we work together and form alliances, especially during time-sensitive campaigns or when a once-in-a-generation opportunity needs backing.